Shared Ownership

 Step 6

-•Inform client that exchange of contracts has taken place
+Inform the client that the exchange of contracts has taken place

-•Send lease or transfer to client for signing (At this point contact from us will lessen until nearer the completion date, however we remain available to answer any question(s) raised)
+Send the lease or transfer to the client for signing (At this point, contact from us will lessen until nearer the completion date; however, we remain available to answer any question(s) raised)

 Step 7

-•Request mortgage advance from lender for completion date
+Request mortgage advance from the lender for the completion date

 Step 8